okfn/handbook/text/tools/spreadsheet.rst

 Getting Started
 ---------------

-Several tutorials exist for Google docs spreadsheet.
-The `Knight Digital Media Center`_ has an `extensive tutorial on Google docs spreadsheet`_.
+The Knight Digital Media Center has an `extensive tutorial on Google docs spreadsheet`_.
-This is a solid introduction into the spreadsheet function.
+This is a solid introduction into the spreadsheets.
 If you want to try what you just learned or get a more interactive introduction try the `School of Data basic data wrangling challenge`_.